antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 For larger projects or those focused on an internal or NERC audience, it is recommended you use Jira, of which NERC has an instance provided by CEH.
 An added benefit of using this system is integration with other services such as Stash.

-As with source code, wherever possible the issue tracker should be a publicly available resource.
+As with source code, wherever possible the issue tracker **SHOULD** be a publicly available resource.
 This allows users to check for previously reported issues and encourages greater debate, and ideally better APIs through openness.

 Sources: